tsbmediaventure/developer-docs/source/index.html.md

   buttonMode,
   successCallback: yourSuccessCallbackFunction,
   wrappingElementId: 'csc-paywall',
-  fullScreenMode: 'false', // if set to true, the entire screen will be covered })
+  fullScreenMode: 'false', // if set to true, the entire screen will be covered,
+  phoneNumber: 9898989898,
+  email: test@email.com
+})
 ```